Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 **Returns:** `{ publicKey: string, privateKey: string }`

-The `privateKey` returned here is a derived FHE key — not the user's wallet private key.
+The `privateKey` returned here is a derived HE key — not the user's wallet private key.
 It never leaves the browser and is re-derived on each session from the wallet signature.
 Store it in React state and pass it to `getConfidentialBalance` later.

 Account initialization includes an on-chain finalization step.
 Expect this to take approximately 45 seconds on the first call.
 The method waits for finalization before returning, so `loading` will be true for the duration.